 Media & Press Releases

-- Tennessee’s unemployment rate drops to an all-time low - Chattanooga Times Free Press
+- Tennessee’s unemployment rate rises to 9-month high but remains below U.S. average - Chattanooga Times Free Press

-- Unemployment in the Chattanooga area rises to highest monthly rate in nearly two years - Chattanooga Times Free Press
+- Unemployment edges higher in the Chattanooga area but remains near historic lows - Chattanooga Times Free Press